RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

     container.
 1. Set up a Redis Enterprise Software cluster with Redis on Flash.
-1. Create a new Auto Tiering database.
+1. Create a new database with Auto Tiering enabled.
 1. Connect to your new database.

 ## Install Redis Enterprise Software